This article was last updated on April 6th, 2022.

-The rules on travel between Italy and the UK have changed multiple times recently following the rise of the new Covid-19 variant named ‘Omicron’.
+The rules on travel between Italy and the UK have been updated multiple times over the past few months in response to the changing health situation.

-Here's a summary of what you need to know when travelling in either direction.
+Here's a summary of what you need to know.

 What are the rules for travel from Italy to the UK?

 All Covid entry restrictions to the UK were dropped effective from March 18th.

 It is now the case that you will no longer need to take any Covid tests or even complete a passenger locator form if you are entering the UK from Italy or any other country.